 a) A key to the reading:

-This Sunday’s liturgy shows us Jesus healing a deaf and dumb person in the land of Decapolis and praised by the people thus: «He has done all things well; he even makes the deaf hear and the dumb speak!» This praise is inspired by some passages in Isaiah (Is 29:8-19; 35:5-6; 42:7) and shows that the people saw in Jesus the coming of the messianic times.
-Jesus himself had used this same expression in reply to the disciples of John: «Go back and tell John what you hear and see: the blind see again, and … the deaf hear” (Mt 11,4-5).
+This Sunday’s liturgy shows us Jesus healing a deaf and dumb person in the land of the Decapolis and praised by the people thus: “He has done all things well; He even makes the deaf hear and the dumb speak!“ This praise is inspired by some passages in Isaiah (Is 29:8-19; 35:5-6; 42:7) and shows that the people saw in Jesus the coming of the messianic times.
+Jesus Himself had used this same expression in reply to the disciples of John: “Go back and tell John what you hear and see: the blind see again, and … the deaf hear” (Mt 11:4-5).

-The early Christians used the Bible to clarify and interpret the actions and attitudes of Jesus.
-They did this so as to express their faith that Jesus was the Messiah, the One who was to fulfil the promise, and so as to be able to understand better that which Jesus did and said during those few years that he spent in their midst in Palestine.
+The early Christians used the bible to clarify and interpret the actions and attitudes of Jesus.
+They did this in order to express their faith that Jesus was the Messiah, the One who was to fulfill the promise, and so as to be able to understand better what Jesus did and said during those few years that He spent in their midst in Palestine.

 b) A division of the text as an aid to the reading:

 a geographical description: Jesus is somewhere outside Judea.

 Mark 7:33-34: Jesus’ movements in healing the man.

 Mark 7:35: the result of the healing action of Jesus.

 Mark 7:36: the recommendation of silence is not obeyed.